opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Deleting your workspace

 Workspace deletion is restricted to dashboard administrators.
-If you cannot see delete icon, check your permissions.
-Learn about [Configuring dashboard administrators]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin).
+If you do not see a delete icon, check your permissions.
+See [Configuring dashboard administrators]({{site.url}}{{site.baseurl}}/dashboards/workspace/workspace-acl/#config-dashboard-admin) for more information.
 {: .warning}

 Deleting a workspace permanately erases all its assets (except data sources) and the workspace itself.
 This action cannot be reversed.